 Chapter 5 describes requirements to ensure that software updates, including OTA updates, can be conducted safely and securely.

-Chapter 6 describes requirements so that the status of the software on a vehicle, particularly its certified systems, can be verified.
+Chapter 6 describes requirements so that the status of the software on a vehicle, particularly its type approved systems, can be verified.

 Process for software updates